sixeyed/docker-windows-workshop/part-1.md

 We'll start with the basics and get a feel for running Docker on Windows.

 If you've previously used Docker, it's still worth following along.
-This workshop uses the new expanded Docker CLI syntax (like `docker container ls` rather than `docker ps`), so it will introduce you to the new commands, and it shows some more advanced usage of Windows Docker containers.
+This workshop uses the expanded Docker CLI syntax (like `docker container ls` rather than `docker ps`), so it may introduce you to some new commands, and it shows some more advanced usage of Windows Docker containers.

 ## Steps